arsedianivan/aip2018/README.md

 ### Key principles of code style and design
 Follow coding styles and recommendations on [Vuejs.org](https://vuejs.org):
 - Use camelCase naming for components
+- Use complete and understandable naming rather than abbreviations
 - Use separate lines for array and object elements
 - Use single quotes within Vue components
 - Use double quotes within html
 - Use hyphen for event names
 - Use tab indentation of 2 spaces as code layer goes down
-- Insert space after colons and before and after curly braces
+- Insert space after colons and before and after curly braces & equal signs
 - Follow other standard W3C conventions within html, css, etc.
 - Create separate folders to save and classify resources such as images and components
+- Comment appropriately and where alternative solutions can be applied

 Design of the application
 - Use Vue components to separate functions